 The military authorities tried to push back against this by imposing Jim Crow segregation in Britain, so that when the Black American world heavyweight boxing champion Joe Louis visited on a propaganda tour in 1944 he encountered blatant discrimination from the troops he was visiting, as he had at home.

-The events in Bamber Bridge encapsulated these Jim Crow practices – and the wider paradox of the open-armed welcome from the local residents coupled with resentment of that welcome by White American troops.
+The events in Bamber Bridge encapsulated these Jim Crow practices – and the wider paradox of the open-armed welcome from the residents coupled with resentment of that welcome by White American troops.
 The pub was a place of sanctuary for Black troops where they mingled with, mainly friendly, locals, and where the segregation many had to endure in the American South was thankfully absent.

-Local resident Gillian Vesey recalled how, as a young barmaid at the Olde Hob Inn, she stood up for African American soldiers against attempts by White Americans to impose discriminatory practices in the pub, insisting that the American white soldiers wait their turn rather than expecting to be served before their Black colleagues.
+Resident Gillian Vesey recalled how, as a young barmaid at the Olde Hob Inn, she stood up for African American soldiers against attempts by White Americans to impose discriminatory practices in the pub, insisting that the American white soldiers wait their turn rather than expecting to be served before their Black colleagues.